Interventions for preventing the spread of infestation in close contacts of people with scabies

 Scabies is a parasitic infection that spreads from person to person through skin contact.
 Where contact with infected persons is experienced, preventative treatments to reduce the risk of developing symptoms and also, further infections in those already affected are provided.
 The aim of this review was to assess the effects of prophylactic interventions for contacts of people with scabies to prevent re-infestation or spread of infestation in contacts.
 Well-designed studies (RCTs) are needed with people who have had about six weeks contact with infected persons.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Epidemic, Flash flood/Flood, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Population displacement, Sanitation and Hygiene, Skin infections, Water, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Epidemic/Endemic, Flash flood/Flood, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Population displacement, Skin infections, Water Sanitation and Hygiene, Zoonotic and other pathogens